bamason2/ttp451-module/docs/labs/Lab_3.md

 ---

-#### Task 3-4: Creating a Surface Plot
+#### Task 3-4: Creating a surface plot

 In this exercise, you will create a surface plot using the example data using poly(cfit) function.

 The objective is to identify for each (speed, load) pair, the minimum exhaust temperature, then to plot the data as a surface.
-Please check the notes in the Appendix for assistance with the usage of surface fitting functions.

 Use the following code to get started: